Rome: Origin groups

-According to the latest statistics conducted by ISTAT, approximately 9.5% of the population consists of non-Italians.
+According to the 2011 statistics conducted by ISTAT, approximately 9.5% of the population consists of non-Italians.
 About half of the immigrant population consists of those of various other European origins (chiefly Romanian, Polish, Ukrainian, and Albanian) numbering a combined total of 131,118 or 4.7% of the population.
 The remaining 4.8% are those with non-European origins, chiefly Filipinos (26,933), Bangladeshis (12,154), and Chinese (10,283).

 The Esquilino rione, off Termini Railway Station, has evolved into a largely immigrant neighbourhood.
 It is perceived as Rome's Chinatown.
 Immigrants from more than a hundred different countries reside there.
 A commercial district, Esquilino contains restaurants featuring many kinds of international cuisine.
 There are wholesale clothes shops.
 Of the 1,300 or so commercial premises operating in the district 800 are Chinese-owned; around 300 are run by immigrants from other countries around the world; 200 are owned by Italians.